-1.1 Introduction to environmental audit
+1.1 Introduction to audit

-EPA defines environmental audit as, "A systematic, documented, periodic and objective review by regulating entities of facility operations and practices related to meeting environmental requirements".
-It is a tool to assess general practices implemented by organization in term of its impact on environment".
-It shows strength and weakness of organization towards conservation of environment and function in a manner to minimize its harmful environmental impact.
+EPA defines such audit as, "A systematic, documented, periodic and objective review by regulating entities of facility operations and practices related to meeting environmental requirements".
+"Environment audit is a tool to assess general practices implemented by organization in term of its impact on environment".
+Environmental audit also throws a light on adverse practices which are responsible for degradation of environment.
+It shows strength and weakness of organization towards conservation of environment.
+It is helpful to recognize the need to function around the year in a manner to minimize its harmful environmental impact.
+It means environmental Audit is the base line survey to decide the Green policy.